 I had the pleasure and privilege of touching base with all four members of Piroshka for an engaging and revealing Q&A interview about their new music (ad)venture.

-This interview will also be updated in the (near) future with more intriguing Q&A once more information about Brickbat has been officially released.
+This interview has been updated with more intriguing Q&As since more information about Brickbat has been officially released.
+Updates are in bold.

 Tour dates have already been announced, with more on the way, so stay up to date at Piroshka’s socials, which are listed below.